jinjor/wave-cutter-for-toeic/README.md

 ## Usage

 1. Load your MP3 file.
-It's wave will be cut automatically.
+Its wave will be automatically divided into multiple waves.
-2. You'll need to edit cutting points manually.
+2. Sometimes you'll need to edit cutting points manually.
 3. Generate ZIP file that contains all waves in form of MP3.

 About 2, you can think it's a kind of game of matching file names and waves.

 ### Naming rules